qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 requires that branches can be arbitrarily nested.
 This includes a requirement that it must be possible to perform a measurement within a branch, and then branch again on that measurement.
-As for the Base Profile, any Adaptive Profile is always garanteed to terminate, i.e. there are no control flow loops permitted that would lead to a potentially indefinitvely running program.
+As for the Base Profile, any Adaptive Profile is always guaranteed to terminate, i.e. there are no control flow loops permitted that would lead to a potentially indefinitely running program.

 Beyond the providing the required capabilities above, a backend can opt into one or more of the following [optional capabilities](#optional-capabilities) to